Jagepard/PhpDesignPatterns-ChainOfResponsibility/README.md

 ## Result:
 ```
-Behavioral\ChainOfResponsibility\NoticeHandler has handle an error
+Behavioral\ChainOfResponsibility\NoticeHandler has handle an request
-Behavioral\ChainOfResponsibility\WarningHandler has handle an error
+Behavioral\ChainOfResponsibility\WarningHandler has handle an request
-Behavioral\ChainOfResponsibility\ErrorHandler has handle an error
+Behavioral\ChainOfResponsibility\ErrorHandler has handle an request
 ```